 Phase 4 – Maximizing

-The chart on the next page shows a sample timeline of the four phases of adoption.
+The graphic on the Adoption Activities page shows a sample timeline of the four phases of adoption.
 Each organization moves at its own pace.
 Large organizations often have groups or waves of adopters at different phases of adoption at the same time.
 It is important to transition to the next phase based on the exit criteria identified for each phase, not based on an arbitrary, pre-established timeline.

 As we have mentioned, KCS represents a significant change for most organizations.
 Organizations who treat KCS adoption as a serious change initiative create greater benefit than those who approach it casually.
 We have found that organizations that embrace a formal change management methodology like Kotter or ADKAR tend to do well with their KCS adoption.
 If you have change management professionals in your organization, by all means engage them in supporting your KCS adoption.